ruyisdk/support-matrix/Mars/NuttX/README.md

 No password by default

-Since the image does not have SPL and U-Boot, the dip switch of the board needs to be set to `00` in order to use the built-in SPL and U-Boot in the SPI-Flash on the board to boot the OpenWRT image in the MicroSD card.
+Since the image does not have SPL and U-Boot, the dip switch of the board needs to be set to `00` in order to use the built-in SPL and U-Boot in the SPI-Flash on the board to boot the OpenWrt image in the MicroSD card.

 ## Expected Results